 A comprehensive discussion of ERP systems published by Sheik, & Sulphey (2020) discussing Enterprise Resource Planning (ERP) failures and limitations over the past 20 years indicates that implementation is still difficult, and changes after implementation are still required.
 It identifies the reasons for failures documented in numerous ERP studies.
 The literature recognizes many types of failures associated with information systems project implementation, planning, management support, culture and management process.

-The work is useful because it notes that even overcoming these issues does not assure a success for an ERP system or the organization seeking to obtain value from this effort.
+The work is useful because it notes that even overcoming these issues does not assure success for an ERP system or the organization seeking to obtain value from this effort.
 These authors discuss the tendency of organizations to underestimate the efforts needed to handle change in the organizations.
-In these initial implements ions, ERP systems can affect any functional area of the company's basic, economic, and require systemic modifications.
+In these initial implementations, ERP systems can affect any functional area of the company's basic business model, and require systemic modifications.
 Integration is required.

-In discussing the problems in large scale ERP implementations, research studies of integrated supply chain show that effective operations and integration are achieved by linking information from suppliers, partners and customers within and across national borders.
-This can be by implementing information technologies and systems such as ERP to facilitate the desired level and details needed for integration.
-There are of successful and unsuccessful cases implementations.
-The principal reason for failure is often associated with poor management of the implementation process.
+In discussing the problems in large scale ERP implementations, research studies of integrated supply chains show that effective operations and integration are achieved by linking information from suppliers, partners and customers within and across national borders.
+This can be by implementing information technologies and systems such as ERPs to facilitate the desired level and details needed for integration.
+There are of successful and unsuccessful implementations.
+The principal reason for failure is often associated with poor management of the implementation process (Sheik, & Sulphey, 2020).

-This paper identifies and number of the types of issues that can arise and require adaption for ERP systems within а large manufacturing organization.
-Core issues to confront in successful implementation of enterprise information system is this case study were addressed piloting a small portion of the enterprise implementation to assess and demonstrate how business principles, processes, procedures, role definitions and behaviors (as well as software, hardware and data transfers) would impact the organization.
-The initial problems experienced in the attempt to qo live Included: 1) user authorization and clearance levels, work routing and tracking (via cards), incorrect data values between the legacy systems and the new system, incorrect inventory levels and WIP data, and incorrect MPR transactions (Yusuf, Gunasekaran, & Abthorpe, 2004).
-Adaptation is necessary throughout the development lifecycle.
+This paper identifies the different types of issues that can arise and require adaptation for ERP systems within а large manufacturing organization.
+The core issues to confront for implementation of successful enterprise information system according to this case study were addressed by piloting a small portion of the enterprise implementation to assess and demonstrate how business principles, processes, procedures, role definitions and behaviors (as well as software, hardware and data transfers) would influence the organization.

+The initial problems experienced in the attempt to go live included user authorization and clearance levels, work routing and tracking (via cards), incorrect data values existing between the legacy systems and the new system, incorrect inventory levels and WIP data, and incorrect MPR transactions (Yusuf, Gunasekaran, & Abthorpe,

+2004).
+They conclude that adaptation is necessary throughout the development lifecycle.

-User Developed Apps and Desktop Tools Proliferate with Increased Workforce Mobility enterprise systems and changes are not the only forces driving information systems today.
+User Developed Apps and Desktop Tools Proliferate with Increased Workforce Mobility

+Development frameworks are necessary.
+Large enterprise systems and changes are not the only forces driving information systems today.
 User empowerment, education, and the widespread use of technology have influenced the organizational end user.
-Workers are not afraid to develop apps and seek to access information needed in their work activities through user development and the wide spread proliferation of desktop tools.
+Workers are not afraid to develop apps and seek to access information needed in their work activities through user development and the widespread proliferation of desktop tools.